How to clean your menstrual cup or menstrual disc the right way

-Untreated bacterial infections can have serious long-term complications, including pelvic inflammatory disease (PID) – an infection that impacts the uterus and fallopian tubes and can lead to hospitalization for antibiotic therapy and, even, infertility.2 If you manage to avoid infection, leftover bacteria on your menstrual cup has another side effect: odor and, often, excessive vaginal discharge.
+Untreated bacterial infections can have serious long-term complications, including pelvic inflammatory disease (PID) – an infection that impacts the uterus and fallopian tubes and can lead to hospitalization for antibiotic therapy and, even, infertility.2 If you manage to avoid infection, leftover bacteria on your menstrual cup or disc has another side effect: odor and, often, excessive vaginal discharge.
 Not the pleasant kind, either.

 In addition, remember that menstrual cups are not risk-free when it comes to Toxic Shock Syndrome.
 TSS is a rare but severe disease that occurs when Staphylococcus aureus bacteria colonize the vaginal canal and release dangerous toxins.
 It’s most commonly associated with tampon use, but a handful of cases have been reported in menstrual cup users.3 4